Overcoming Faulty Thinking

-However, any desperate outburst while in this state is a sign that the person is still fighting for hope.
+However, any desperate outburst while in a state of hopelessness is a sign that the person is still fighting for hope.
 These outbursts do not feel good or hopeful, but they do indicate the inward desire of the heart to be rescued.

-In the Bible, Naomi, who was Ruth’s mother-in-law, cried out a plea of desperation on Ruth’s and Orpah’s behalf while feeling hopeless in regards to herself .
-To her daughters-in-laws she said, "Return, my daughters!
+In the Bible, Naomi, who was Ruth’s mother-in-law, cried out a plea of desperation on Ruth’s and Orpah’s behalf while feeling hopeless.
+She said to her daughters-in-laws, "Return, my daughters!
 Why should you go with me ... the Lord has gone forth against me" (Ruth 1:12,13).
-Naomi even went so far as to ask to be called by a new name that meant bitter, which expressed her inner hopeless state.
+In fact, Naomi even went so far as to ask to be called by a new name that meant bitter, which expressed her inner hopeless state.
 She said, "Do not call me Naomi; call me Mara, for the Almighty has dealt very bitterly with me" (Ruth 1:20).
 Yet God helped Naomi in a way that she could not help herself.

-Job also exhibited these desperate glimmers of hope in the midst of what seemed like a hopeless situation.
-Although everything he loved had been taken from him, he proclaimed,"Though He slay me, yet I will trust Him."
+Job exhibited these desperate glimmers of hope in the midst of what seemed like a hopeless situation as well.
+Even though everything he loved had been taken from him, he proclaimed,"Though He slay me, yet I will trust Him."
 God rescued Job in glorious ways that no man could accomplish on his own.

 The pages of the Bible are filled with folks whom God delivered from virtually hopeless situations of the heart.
 Yes, hopelessness is God’s specialty.
 He gives hope to the hopeless.
 The very message of Salvation for the lost is hope for the hopeless.
 The resurrection of the dead is hope for the hopeless.
 A new and eternal life, free from pain and disappointment, is hope for the hopeless.

 This world is passing quickly and all the pleasures in it are worthless.
 The wisest man on earth understood the dynamics of this reality.
-In the book of Ecclesiastes, Solomon writes of empty and vain pursuits -- and spending years doing whatever his heart desired.
+In the book of Ecclesiastes, Solomon writes of empty and vain pursuits--and spending years doing whatever his heart desired.
 Money was unlimited for Solomon, and he went from one project to the next.
-The things he accomplished were things that most people only dream about, things that most view as the fulfillment of life’s ultimate "hopes."
+The things he accomplished were things that most people only dream of, things deemed fulfillment of life’s ultimate "hopes."
 Yet, Solomon saw the hopelessness in it all.

 Solomon addresses the hopelessness in this way: "I said to myself, ‘Come now, I will test you with pleasure.
 So enjoy yourself.
 And behold it too was futility.
 I said of laughter, ‘It is madness,’ and of pleasure, ‘What does it accomplish?"(Ecclesiastes 2:1, 2)